inbo/tutorials/content/tutorials/spatial_crs_coding/index.md

 [^2]: Note that the *currently returned* PROJ string for EPSG:31370, if
-    requested from PROJ ≥ 6 or GDAL 3 (not shown), lacks the datum reference which, in PROJ.4, was defined indirectly by `+towgs84` with the 7-parameter (Helmert) transformation to the WGS84 datum.
+    requested from PROJ ≥ 6 or GDAL 3 (not shown), lacks the datum reference which, in PROJ.4, was defined indirectly by `+towgs84` with the 7-parameter (Helmert) transformation to the WGS 84 datum.
     Hence the current PROJ string is a deficient representation of EPSG:31370.

 [^3]: Formerly, more geodetic datums could be specified in a PROJ string
     with the `+datum` key.
 Currently only `WGS84`, `NAD27` and `NAD83` are still supported this way.
-Further, if an ellipsoid is specified with `+ellps` (and that includes the WGS84 ellipsoid), the datum of the resulting CRS is considered as ‘unknown.’
+Further, if an ellipsoid is specified with `+ellps` (and that includes the WGS 84 ellipsoid), the datum of the resulting CRS is considered as ‘unknown.’
 The usage of PROJ strings to define CRSs, including the `+datum` and `+towgs84` elements, will remain supported for mere backward compatibility (to